What we have done so far:

 Piped Water!
 Just the 2nd instance in the village

 Check out the current status of the build

 Raise $15,000 to complete 3 classrooms

 Raise $8,000 to provide salaries for 3 teachers

 Implement an Apprentice Program where we pair students with local craftspeople to learn a trade

-These and other students travel 4 hours round trip for High School today.
-They are the Stars that will get to attend the school first, so much closer to their homes - for many, that's the Star of Hope Children's Centre.
+These and other students use to travel 4 hours round trip for High School.
+They are the Stars that got to attend the school first, so much closer to their homes - for many, that's the Star of Hope Children's Centre.